Recognize the pattern

 No. Registered Psychotherapists in Ontario do not prescribe medication.
 If medication is part of the conversation, we collaborate with your physician or psychiatrist while we focus on the psychotherapy side.

-Yes.
-Research from the Canadian Mental Health Association and the American Psychological Association supports the effectiveness of virtual psychotherapy, with outcomes comparable to in-person care for most adults.
+For many adults, yes.
+Research from the Canadian Mental Health Association and the American Psychological Association supports virtual psychotherapy as a useful option.
 For many men, the privacy and lower friction of meeting from home makes it easier to start and to stay.

 Yes.
 Shutting down, getting irritable, or going numb are common ways distress shows up when it does not have words yet.
 Part of the work is making room for what is underneath, at a pace your nervous system can hold.
 We do not push you to perform feelings you are not ready to name.